syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <th style="font-size:14px">Solution
 </th>
 <td>We can resolve this issue by installing the Windows Server Essentials Media Pack.
-To install the Windows Server Essentials Media Pack, first install the Windows Server Essentials.
+To install the Windows Server Essentials Media Pack, first install the Windows Server Essentials.<br>
-1. Open the Server Manager in the Taskbar.
+1. Open the Server Manager in the Taskbar.<br>
-2. Click Manage in the Server Manager and select Add Roles and Features option.
+2. Click Manage in the Server Manager and select Add Roles and Features option.<br>
-3. Select the Role-based or feature-based installation option and click next.
+3. Select the Role-based or feature-based installation option and click next.<br>
-4. In the left side menu, select server roles, then Windows Server Essentials Experience in the server roles and then click next.
+4. In the left side menu, select server roles, then Windows Server Essentials Experience in the server roles and then click next.<br>
-5. Now, the Windows Server Essentials will be installed.
+5. Now, the Windows Server Essentials will be installed.<br>
-6. After successful installation, install the Windows Server Essentials Media Pack.
+6. After successful installation, install the Windows Server Essentials Media Pack.<br>
-Go to the [official website](https://www.microsoft.com/en-us/download/details.aspx?id=40837) to download and Install the Windows Server Essentials Media Pack.
+Go to the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=40837">official website</a> to download and Install the Windows Server Essentials Media Pack.

 N>This version is only applicable to Windows Server 2012 R2 Standard.